 ABSTRACT

 Lakes are active processors of organic carbon (OC) and are thought to play important roles in landscape and global carbon cycles.
-Lakes integrate terrestrially derived OC from their surrounding watersheds, produce and consume OC during primary production and respiration, bury OC in lake bottom sediments, and export OC via surface or groundwater outflows.
+OC is produced and consumed during primary production and respiration in lakes, buried in lake sediments and exported via surface or groundwater outflows.
 Although these processes provide a basis for a conceptual understanding of lake OC budgets, few studies have integrated these various fluxes under a dynamic modeling framework to examine their interactions and relative magnitudes.
 We used our conceptual understanding of lake OC budgets to develop a flexible, dynamical mass balance model for OC, and applied the model to a heterogeneous set of five lakes.
 We examined the relative magnitudes of OC fluxes and found that long-term lake OC dynamics were predominantly driven by allochthonous loads in four of the five lakes, underscoring the importance of terrestrially-derived OC in lake ecosystems.
 Burial, the main OC storage mechanism in lakes, represented a relatively small component of the total budget and was driven largely by autochthony.
 Respiration, the mechanism by which lakes export carbon to the atmosphere, ranged from 14-90% of total OC loads, whereas burial accounted for 7-37% of total OC loads.
 Given the relatively low rates of burial compared to respiration across 4 of the 5 lakes, we concluded that these lakes consistently represented net OC sources across all modeled years; however, source capacity varied four-fold among lakes.
 The lone sink was Lake Monona, Wisconsin, the most productive lake in our dataset, in which average burial rates were more than twice those of respiration across modeled years.
 Additionally, we found that lakes generally transitioned seasonally from OC sinks to sources as water temperatures and lake productivity increased.
 Finally, we highlighted critical research needs, which include surface water DOC observations in paired tributary and lake settings, measurements of OC burial rates, and budgets of particulate OC.
 These data will help better constrain parameter estimates in future lake OC models and improve our understanding of landscape carbon cycling.

 Key words: carbon cycle, carbon flux, limnology, mass balance, allochthony, autochthony, sedimentation, dissolved organic carbon, particulate organic carbon, LTER